kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/BrillOnline/README.md

 # BrillOnline
-** This stanza needs manual review at [https://www.oclc.org/support/services/ezproxy/documentation/db/brillonline.en.html](https://www.oclc.org/support/services/ezproxy/documentation/db/brillonline.en.html) **
+** This stanza needs manual review at [https://help.oclc.org/Library_Management/EZproxy/Database_stanzas/BrillOnline](https://help.oclc.org/Library_Management/EZproxy/Database_stanzas/BrillOnline) **

 ## Some of OCLC's notes for this stanza

-BrillOnline requires SSL Configuration and the following database stanza in config.txt .

 For U.S. access use:

+For international access use:

+A Hosted EZproxy Include File is available for this resource.
+Hosted EZproxy customers will receive automatic updates with OCLC&rsquo;s latest version of this stanza by adding the following line to config.txt: